suffolklibraries/sljekyll/new-suggestions/book-club/_posts/2018-09-19-book-club-favourites-16.md

 > "But there are lies behind Father John's words.
 Outside, there are different truths.

-> "Then came the fire.
+> "Then came the fire."

 ## [<cite>The Illusion of Separateness</cite>, by Simon Van Booy](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1514223)